 There are several reasons why air temperatures fluctuate in the home, ranging from quite obvious to ambiguous.
 Leaving the door open for a little while will surely affect the home’s temperature, but there are actually many other factors.
+Your air temperature usually fluctuates between rooms because of the location of your thermostat, a draft coming through the doors, blocked vents, or an issue with your chimney flue's ventilation process.

 If you are reading this and have concerns on air conditioning–